nickyhajal/world-domination-summit/_content/connect.md

 * Entrance to the Friday night Opening Party
 * Theatre access to all main-stage sessions on Saturday and Sunday
-* Special programming that is exlusively for 360 Attendes
+* Special programming that is exclusively for 360 Attendes

 ### WDS Connect is brand-new.
 Come and help us make it a great experience!